AddressFinder/addressfinder-bigcommerce/DEVELOPMENT.md

 This will open up a browser window (https://127.0.0.1:8080) with the `dist` directory contents displayed.

+To develop and test this plugin, you should:

+1. Visit https://bigcommerce.com and create a trial account.
+1. On the store's admin pages, click Advanced Settings then Web Analytics
+1. Tick Google Analytics then Save
+1. Select the Google Analytics tab
+1. Copy and Paste the boot script from the [README.md](README.md) file
+1. Adjust the path of the script to be https://127.0.0.1:8080/bigcommerce-v1-boot.js
+1. Press Save

+Now you can click the _View Store_ link and trial the plugin by selecting an item to purchase and visiting the checkout.

 # Live reload

 In a separate window, run: